 Here is where the Indian and Atlantic Oceans meet; warm weather lasts most of the year, and where Africa’s best Game Reserves can be found.
-Traces of our ancestors’ are still evident in fossilized footprints 80,000 years old, and in the world’s oldest rock paintings.
+Traces of our ancestors are still evident in fossilized footprints 80,000 years old, and in the world’s oldest rock paintings.
 South Africa has it all: a unique blend of the old and the new Africa that combines ultra-modern cities and up-to-the-minute facilities with an ancient heritage.
-It is easy to see how South Africa is known as “a world in one country”.
+It is easy to see how South Africa is known as ‘a world in one country‘.

-Lying between Table Mountain and the sea, Cape Town is considered to be one of the world’s most beautiful cities.
-Dramatic mountain scenery, lovely beaches, an architecturally delightful city centre, designer shopping and that world-famous, flat-topped mountain will both stun and enchant you.
+Lying between Table Mountain and the ocean, Cape Town is considered one of the world’s most beautiful cities.
+Dramatic mountain scenery, lovely beaches, an architecturally delightful city center, designer shopping, and that world-famous, flat-topped mountain will both stun and enchant you.
 It’s an easy place for tourists, with most attractions clustered close together or linked by a good transport system, with spectacular scenery when you venture further afield.

 Beyond the city are the world-famous Winelands and a peninsula that eventually tapers to a windswept point, The Cape is world famous for its superb wines, which have given rise to a tourism sector all of its own.
 Wine estate tours are a must and include tastings, wine sales and excellent restaurants in the wine-growing regions of Stellenbosch, Paarl and Franschhoek, with some charming towns to visit on the way.
 All in all, you’re sure to love it.

 Kruger National Park is the largest game reserve in South Africa.
 It is roughly the same size and shape as Wales, covering 8,989 square km (7,332 sq mi) and extending 350 km from north to south, and 60 km from east to west.
 To the west and south of the Kruger National Park are the two South African provinces of Mpumalanga and Limpopo.
 In the north is Zimbabwe, and to the east is Mozambique.
-It is now part of the Great Limpopo Transfrontier Park, a peace park that links Kruger National Park with the Gonarezhou National Park in Zimbabwe, and with the Limpopo National Park in Mozambique
+It is now part of the Great Limpopo Transfrontier Park, a peace park that links Kruger National Park with the Gonarezhou National Park in Zimbabwe, and with the Limpopo National Park in Mozambique.

 Here is where you will see the “Big 5”: the African Elephant, Rhinoceros, Cape Buffalo, Leopard, and Lion.
 The park is part of the Kruger to Canyons Biosphere, an area designated by the United Nations Education and Scientific Organization (UNESCO) as an International Man and Biosphere Reserve (the “Biosphere”).